panjf2000/gnet/README.md

 ## Multi-threads

-The `gnet.WithMulticore(true)` indicates whether the server will be effectively created with multi-cores, if so, then you must take care with synchronizing memory between all event callbacks, otherwise, it will run the server with single thread.
+The `gnet.WithMulticore(true)` indicates whether the server will be effectively created with multi-cores, if so, then you must take care of synchronizing memory between all event callbacks, otherwise, it will run the server with a single thread.
 The number of threads in the server will be automatically assigned to the value of `runtime.NumCPU()`.

 ## Load balancing